 They’ll be performing Alegria, a production that premiered in Montreal back in 1994 to commemorate the company’s tenth anniversary and has rarely departed from international stages since – being seen by an estimated ten million people in total.
 Some 55 performers make up the show’s massive cast, counting among their number dancers, acrobats, contortionists and world-class musicians from 17 different countries.

-Cirque du Soleil is scheduled to perform seven times over four days at the O2 Arena, beginning next Thursday (July 18th) – so if you're booked into hotel accommodation in London this month, you'll have a small handful of opportunities to catch this must-see production.
+Cirque du Soleil is scheduled to perform seven times over four days at the O2 Arena, beginning next Thursday (July 18th) – so if you’re booked into the montcalm london marble arch hotel this month, you’ll have a small handful of opportunities to catch this must-see production.

 Alegria is a Spanish word meaning jubilation, happiness and joy, which should give some clue as to the overall mood of the show.
 Audiences will be treated to a lively showcase of stunts, by turns magical and death-defying; these include synchronised trapeze acts, a fire-knife dance, juggling and balancing.